rustformers/llm/doc/CONTRIBUTING.md

 #### Metal

 Xcode and the associated command-line tools should be installed on your system, and you should be running a version of MacOS that supports Metal.
 For more detailed information, please consult the [official Metal documentation](https://developer.apple.com/metal/).

-#### CLBlast

-CLBlast can be installed on MacOS using Homebrew with the command `brew install clblast`.
-Ensure the `OPENCL_PATH` and `CLBLAST_PATH` environment variables are correctly set post-installation.

 ## Debugging